Displaced aggression

 Displaced aggression, also referred to as redirected aggression, occurs when an animal or human is fearful or agitated by external stimuli, a provocation, or perception, but is unable or unwilling to direct their aggression toward the stimulus.
 The aggressor may direct aggression toward whoever is nearest.
 The behavior is more common in cats than it is in dogs.
 In certain species of monkeys anger is redirected toward a relative or friend of an opponent.
 In cichlid fish, it may be used to manage conflict within the group.
 Displaced aggression is experienced by humans and animals.

+Displaced aggression can also be known as triggered displaced aggression which is defined by a person being triggered, or provoked, by another to cause a display of negative emotion.
+These outbursts of negative emotion are a result of not being able to control emotions and letting one's anger build over time.
+What makes triggered displaced aggression different is that there is the provocation, which is what causes one to be angry, and the provocation which leads to the reaction; the aggressive reaction often goes beyond the magnitude of these two components combined.

+In other animals

 Cats

 Redirected aggression is a common form of aggression which can occur in multiple cat households.
 Usually there is some stimulus that agitates: this could be a sight, sound, or another source of stimuli which causes a heightened level of anxiety or arousal.
 If the cat cannot attack the stimulus, it may direct anger elsewhere by attacking or directing aggression to the nearest cat, dog, human or other being.
-Redirected aggression is more common in cats than it is in dogs.
+Redirected aggression is more common in cats than in dogs.

 Dogs

 Aggressive behavior in dogs is often rooted in fear.
 It is thought that a dog may go into a state of self-protection when it feels threatened.
 Some dogs may also become overstimulated or feel frustrated when they cannot get to the stimuli, which causes anxiety or fear.
 The dog may divert their anger toward their owner in what is referred to as a redirected bite.

 In some cases, dogs may be frustrated by being unable to go after prey, and they turn on the owner in what is redirected aggression.
-One woman, Bethany Lynn Stephens, was killed by her own two dogs; the incident has been referred to as a possible case of dogs redirecting aggression.
+One woman, Bethany Lynn Stephens, was killed by her own two dogs, which were both Pit Bull; the incident has been referred to as a possible case of dogs redirecting aggression.